21 Best Day trips from Bristol (for both locals and visitors)

 Now if you are willing to drive a little more, here are the best places to visit around Bristol.

-Salisbury is a medieval cathedral city that would make a fantastic day trip from Bristol by train.
+Salisbury is a medieval city that makes for a fantastic day trip from Bristol by train.
 It is a bit further out, but it is so worth it.

-Aside from the town being full of history and stunning architecture, there is one main attraction that brings the tourists in year after year and that is Stonehenge.
+Aside from the town being full of history and stunning architecture, there is one main attraction that brings the tourists in year after year, Stonehenge.

 It is believed that the stones were brought there across from Wales thousands of years ago and are a religious element where the sun rises and sets.